bokgyeong/WhaleCallHawkes/README.md

 - `fitLGCPSE.R`: Fit the model (iv) NHPP+GP+SE to the simulated datasets
 - The resulting posterior samples for model parameters are saved in the folder `/fit`

-## Obtain the posterior samples for the loglikelihood
+## Obtain posterior samples for loglikelihoods
 - `loglikNHPP.R`: Evaluate $\log L(\boldsymbol{\theta}_b \mid \mathcal{T})$ for the model (i) NHPP fitted to the simulated datasets
 - `loglikNHPPSE.R`: Evaluate $\log L(\boldsymbol{\theta}_b \mid \mathcal{T})$ for the model (ii) NHPP+SE fitted to the simulated datasets
 - `loglikLGCP.R`: Evaluate $\log L(\boldsymbol{\theta}_b \mid \mathcal{T})$ for the model (iii) NHPP+GP fitted to the simulated datasets